kristiantcho/flashcurve/README.md

 ### Usage

-Check the `lc_search.py` script for a detailed example of usage.
-A jupyter notebook with an example of generating a standalone image and printing the image will be uploaded soon.
+Check the `lc_search_example.py` script for a detailed example of usage.

+Check `make_image_example.ipynb` jupyter notebook for an example of generating, printing and making a TS prediction for a standalone image.

 ### Acknowledgements